Eastside holds off DeKalb to win in five

 Bireley got Eastside started in the deciding set with a kill, and Hoffelder and Neumann added kills before Bireley served an ace for a quick 5-1 lead.

-Hoffelder recorded three kills and Summer Dircksen had an ace to stretch the margin to 11-2.
+Hoffelder recorded three kills and Jasmine Dircksen had an ace to stretch the margin to 11-2.

 Neumann served an ace and Bireley scored a tip kill to close out the match.